HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

 - Parameter: $courseid
   - Type: int
-  - Description: Course ID used to filter results
+  - Description: Course ID used to filter results.
+Stored as int(10) in the database

 - Parameter: $coursevers
-  - Type: int
+  - Type: string
-  - Description: Course version used to filter results
+  - Description: Course version used to filter results.
+Stored as varchar(8) in the database

 - Parameter: $log_uuid
   - Type: string